 As he is rushed to the hospital, his family is told that Tian needs a matching heart donor in order to save his life.
 In the same night, a young woman named Torfun is killed in a hit-and-run car accident.
 Tian receives her heart just in time to save his life.

 Before she died, Torfun volunteered as a schoolteacher at Pha Pun Dao, an impoverished village in the rural area.
-In her journal, Torfun described her enthusiasm about the village and the close bonds she forged with the villagers.
+In her journal, Torfun described her enthusiasm for the small town and the close bonds she forged with the villagers.
 As Tian learned about her humanitarian work, he reflected on the shallowness of his own life.
-Inspired by his heart donor, Tian decides to move to the village as the next volunteer teacher.
+Inspired by his heart donor, Tian moves to the village as the next volunteer teacher.

-Although Tian has a rocky transition to his new life, he carries on undeterred and tries to overcome his culture shock.
+Although Tian has a rocky transition to his new life, he perseveres and tries to overcome his culture shock.
 Even Phupha slowly warms up to him, more than he cares to admit.
 In the following months, Tian continues an emotional journey of self-discovery, hoping to become a better person with his second chance in life.

 A Tale of Thousand Stars Cast